top of page

 3 scallions, cut into 1-inch lengths

 Cut the tough parts of the stems from the shiitake mushrooms, as they are very chewy.
-Depending on their size, cut the mushrooms into half or quarters.
+Depending on their size, cut the mushrooms into halves or quarters.

 Heat the oil in a wok on high heat.
-Add the garlic and sauté for 10 seconds until lightly golden.
+Add the garlic and sauté for 10 seconds, until it becomes lightly golden.
 Add the mushrooms and toss well to coat with the hot oil.
-Fry for 4-5 minutes until the mushrooms are cooked through and getting soft; you do not want them mushy.
+Fry for 4-5 minutes, until the mushrooms are cooked through and tender; you do not want them to become mushy.

-Add the oyster and soy sauces and toss well, coating the mushrooms well.
+Add the oyster and soy sauces, and toss well to coat the mushrooms evenly.
 Fry on medium-high heat till the sauce has dried up and glazes the mushrooms.

 Remove from the heat, add the scallions, and toss well.
-Serve immediately; this is not a dish that keeps well.
+Serve immediately; this dish does not keep well.

 • Facebook